netket/netket/CONTRIBUTING.md

 diff <my_cc_file> /tmp/my_cc_file.cc
 ```

-Most likely, your favorite code editor supports a plugin for `clang-tidy`.
+Most likely, your favorite code editor supports a plugin for `clang-format`.
 Those are typically very handy, since they allow to format the code in real time,
 at any point you save your code, and without recurring to the command line.
+Our editor of choice, `atom`, has a nice plugin [see here](https://atom.io/packages/clang-format)
+which can be configured with Google style.

 #### Running sanity check